uwdata/mosaic/docs/api/core/selection.md

 By default, a selection without any clauses selects all records.
 To instead select no records, set the _empty_ option to `true`.

+A Selection can `include` the clauses of one or more upstream selections.
+New clauses or activations published to those selections will be relayed to any selections that include them.
+Beyond these relays, the selections act independently and so may apply different resolution strategies.

 ## isSelection

 `isSelection(value)`